 A care assistant needs to be practical and responsible enough to find efficient solutions for everyday problems faced by their client.
 They must also have the tact and discretion to perform tasks without causing their client any discomfort – preserving the dignity of any client is an absolute necessity.

 They must also have a clear criminal record, as enhanced DBS checks are necessary for any healthcare provider role at ENA Care Group.
-Maintaining a clear record is a primary responsibility for any care assistant, as failure of a DBS check will result in the loss of their job.
+Maintaining a clear record is a primary responsibility for any care assistant.

 A care assistant requires patience, a sense of humour and the ability to relate to people from all backgrounds and walks of life.
 They will form close working/personal relationships with clients and must be able to sustain that bond – possibly one of the most important relationships their client has in their daily life.